jchurley95/basic-react-tutorial/README.md

 }
 ```

-Next, create a function underneath your constructor called "toggleTrueOrFalse" that will use this.setState to make this.state.trueOrFalse equal to the opposite of whatever it currently equals.
+Next, create a function underneath your constructor, but above the render() method, called "toggleTrueOrFalse".
+This function will use this.setState to make this.state.trueOrFalse equal to the opposite of whatever it currently equals.

-GOOD
+#### GOOD

 ``` javascript
 toggleTrueOrFalse = () => {